HL7/fhir-medmorph/input/pagecontent/reportgeneration.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specifed in this MedMorph architecture implementation guide.
+This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specified in this MedMorph Reference Architecture IG.
 The specification focuses on the creation of  the Knowledge Artifacts and their access by the Backend Service App and/or EHRs.

 ### MedMorph Knowledge Artifact requirements